giacomo/online-status-faker/README.md

 ```
 Starting Online-Faker in 10 seconds...
-You can quit the application pressing the ESC key.
+You can quit the application pressing the ESC or CTRL key.
 10
 9
 8